-Egyptian national, Mohamed Kamel, to be executed in Saudi Arabia
+Egyptian national, Mohamed Kamel, executed in Saudi Arabia

-Egyptian national, Mohamed Kamel, to be executed in Saudi Arabia
+Egyptian national, Mohamed Kamel, executed in Saudi Arabia

 Mohamed Kamel Salah Kamel, is an Egyptian national who lived in Jeddah, Saudi Arabia and worked as a carpenter.
 On April 5, 2014, Kamel was arrested at a hotel, and narcotic pills were found with him.
-He was abducted and placed in Duba Police Station, and later transferred to Tabuk General Prison, where he is still being held and faces the death penalty.
+He was abducted and placed in Duba Police Station, later transferred to Tabuk General Prison, and sentenced to death by the Criminal Court of Tabuk.
+He was executed on June 25, 2025.

 Mohamed Kamel Salah Kamel is an Egyptian national who was working as a carpenter and living in Jeddah, Saudi Arabia.